davidsantiago/clojure-hbase/README.markdown

 Scan objects are a bit different from the other 3.
 They are created similarly, but they will return a ResultScanner that lets you iterate through the scan results.
 Since ResultScanner implements Iterable, you should able to use it places where Clojure expects a seq (not yet tested).
+ResultScanners should be .close()'d when they are no longer needed; by using the with-scanner macro you can ensure that this is done automatically (not yet tested).

 ## Status